-A word-processing document can have multiple sections, each of which can have different page numbering, headers, footers, or background objects (such as a watermark).
-Some templates have predetermined sections that you can add to or delete.
+A word processing document can have multiple sections, each of which can have different page numbering, headers, footers or background objects (such as a watermark).
+Some templates have predetermined sections you can add to or delete.

 To see a document’s sections, tap a page thumbnail in Page Thumbnails view, then tap the thumbnail again.
-A background color appears behind all of the page thumbnails that belong to the section.
+A background colour appears behind all the page thumbnails that belong to the section.

 Add a section

 In a word processing document that uses facing pages, you can choose where a section starts.

 In Page Thumbnails view, tap any page in the section whose starting page you want to change, then tap .

 Tap Document Setup, then tap the Section tab at the top of the screen.

 Next Page: Starts the section on either a left or right page, whichever comes next in the document.
 If you don’t want your document to include blank pages, choose Next Page.